benesch/console/README.md

 ## Images

-Static images live in `frontend/img` and use imports to get added to their parent component.
-For SVGs where one wants to customize attributes such as fill colors, however, importing will not work; in that case the SVG should get added to `frontend/src/svg` as a React component wherein that customization (for light/dark mode, or for reuse) can happen.
+Static images live in `img` and use imports to get added to their parent component.
+For SVGs where one wants to customize attributes such as fill colors, however, importing will not work; in that case the SVG should get added to `src/svg` as a React component wherein that customization (for light/dark mode, or for reuse) can happen.

 ## Code style